Creed II: Five Reasons You'll Love It

 When Ryan Coogler's 2015 movie Creed hit cinema screens in 2015 it was a shot of adrenaline to a franchise that looked to be long beyond resuscitation.
 As much fun as Rocky Balboa was, Sylvester Stallone was clearly reaching an age where the physical exertion needed was difficult to maintain, and Michael B. Jordan's outstanding performance as the son of slain former world champion Apollo Creed proved to be a key factor in the Rocky story's resurrection, with Creed wowing critics and audiences alike.

-With the movie being such a success, a sequel was inevitable and after an impressive performance at the box office when it opened in U.S. cinemas just over a week ago, today Creed II punches its way onto cinema screens in the UK.
+With the movie being such a success, a sequel was inevitable and after an impressive performance at the box office Creed II punches its way into stores on Monday (March 25th).

 This time we find an Adonis Creed who has learned from his defeat to Tony Bellew's gnarly champion 'Pretty' Ricky Conlon and risen through the ranks to claim the heavyweight title for himself.
 But he's about to face his toughest fight yet as an old name from the past resurfaces and presents a challenge that the young Creed cannot refuse.

-With the film in UK cinemas now we caught a screening and rounded up five reasons why we think you'll love Creed II...
+With the film arriving in stores next week, we rounded up five reasons why we think you'll love Creed II...

 Quite apart from the impressively pumped physique, Jordan's performance here is every bit as watchable as in the first film and even among excellent performances from Stallone and especially Tessa Thompson, Jordan stands head and shoulders above throughout.